Southwest cancellations continue as airline deals with 'meltdown' fallout – KION546

 ‘Operational emergency’ in Denver

-Southwest’s decision to enact “operational emergency” staffing procedures last week at the airport in Denver as a massive winter storm bore down hints at a tangle of factors contributing to the airline’s nation-wide operational crisis.
+Southwest’s decision to enact “operational emergency” staffing procedures last week at the airport in Denver as a massive winter storm bore down is now believed to have paid a significant part in creating the airline’s nationwide operational crisis.

-The Denver airport led the United States in cancellations on Wednesday and has been one of the nation’s biggest problem spots for several days.
+Denver led the United States in cancellations on Wednesday and has been one of the nation’s biggest problem spots for several days.

 The Southwest emergency staffing procedures in Denver included requiring a note from a doctor to verify illness after an employee calls out sick, a Southwest spokesperson told CNN Wednesday.